Louis-DR/j2gpp/README.md

 You can count the number of occurrences of a value in a list using the `count` filter.

-To perform combinatorics on a list, the following functions from the Python library [`itertools`](https://docs.python.org/3/library/itertools.html) are provided : `pairwise`, `product` (catersian product), `permutations`, `combinations`, and `combinations_with_replacement`.
+To perform combinatorics on a list, the following functions from the Python library [`itertools`](https://docs.python.org/3/library/itertools.html) are provided : `pairwise`, `product` (cartesian product), `permutations`, `combinations`, and `combinations_with_replacement`.
 They all work on lists and may take an additional parameter for the length of the permutations or combinations.
 In addition, the following functions are used to generate permutations and combinations of a range : `permutations_range`, `combinations_range`, and `combinations_with_replacement_range`.
 They all work in lists and take two additional parameters : the start and stop index of the range of lengths.

 The `write` and `append` filters can be used to export the content of a filter to another file whose path is provided as argument to the filter.
 The path can be absolute or relative to the output rendered base template.
-By default, the content of the filter is not written to the base rendered template ; this behaviour can be changed by providing the filter argument `preserve` as `True`.
+By default, the content of the filter is not written to the base rendered template ; this behavior can be changed by providing the filter argument `preserve` as `True`.
 The source template can also be prevented from resulting in a generated file by providing the filter argument `write_source` as `False`, and only the content of `write` and `append` blocks will generate files.

 To get the name of the type of a variable as a string, use the `type` filter.